agrathwohl/ultra/_posts/2021-07-05-Hiller-Punch.md

 ![F1+T1](/img/hiller-pics/F1+T1.jpeg)

 ***Return filter F1 duct connects to wall bracket through exposed dry wall with no surrounding insulation.
-Return duct should connect flush with the return filter bracket to ensure the filter does not begin to fill with materials from the dry wall over time.***
+Return duct should connect flush with the return filter bracket to ensure the filter does not begin to fill with materials from the dry wall over time.
+It should have any [exposed drywall treated to prevent damage to the wall supporting the bracket](https://inspectapedia.com/aircond/ducts/ReturnAirInlet026DJFs.jpg).***

 - Remount the return duct so that it is flush with the return wall filter, and does not allow for space between the filter and the uncovered drywall beneath.